 This tracker action organ uses mechanical connections and hand-pumping rather than electricity to produce a unique sound.
 It’s able to produce a broad range of tones, perfect for performing a wide array of music.
 By the middle of the 20th century the organ was in disrepair.
 Fortunately, it had escaped being converted to electricity – a common fate for hand-pumped organs.
 Major restorations in 1976 and 1997 brought the organ back to its original glory, both as an object of art and a musical instrument that will inspire listeners for decades to come!

-Calvary Presbyterian owned the building until 1948 when the congregation outgrew the space.
+Calvary Presbyterian owned the building from its construction until 1948, when the congregation outgrew the space.
 Evangel Baptist Church occupied the building until 1951, at which point First Southern Baptist Church took ownership.
-In 1967 the building, in need of major repair and restoration, was put up for sale.
+In 1967, the building was in need of major repair and restoration, and was put up for sale.
 With no interested parties, the demise of this historic structure seemed imminent.
 Lannie Hurst, an actress, performer, and mother of four, refused to see the building leveled to make way for urban renewal projects.
 Lannie placed option money of $100 to stave off the wrecking ball and persuaded the Portland Beautification Association to rescue this cherished landmark.
 With the building listed for $110,000, Hurst assembled a coalition of supports and funders.
-The Old Church Society Inc. raised enough money to buy the building (for only $95,000) and begin restoration.
+The Old Church Society, Inc., raised enough money to buy the building (for only $95,000) and begin restoration.

 The Old Church Society, Inc., incorporated as a nonprofit in 1968, aims to restore and preserve the building, while offering artistic and cultural programming.
 The Old Church has a volunteer board of directors and a small, dedicated staff.
 Decades of essential restoration work helped safeguard the building.
 Performances and other social events made sure it continued to be a vital community resource.
 In 1972 the building was placed on the National Register of Historic Places – a significant victory in safeguarding the building.
-Since the late 1960s The Old Church has hosted a free sack lunch concert almost every Wednesday.
+As a way to give back to the community that saved the building, The Old Church has hosted a free lunchtime concert nearly every Wednesdays at noon since the late 1960s.

-The restoration of the organ in 1999 and the “Consider the Lilies” stained glass window in 2002 were particularly high profile projects.
-In 2013, we repainted the interior to brighten the space.
-Now we are focusing on maintaining the building (an ongoing task) and making sure that we continue to host top-notch concerts and events.
-Thanks to everyone who has helped in this long process!
+The restoration of the organ in 1999 and the “Consider the Lilies” stained glass window in 2002 were particularly high-profile projects.
+In 2013, we repainted the interior to brighten the space, added a period bar in the reception hall, and brought state-of-the-art lighting and sound equipment to the auditorium.
+Now we are focusing on maintaining the building and assuring that we continue to host top-notch concerts and events.
+Many thanks to our supporters who have helped in this long process!

 With most restoration projects complete and a great lineup of programming, the future of The Old Church is bright.
 We’re committed to preserving the building for future generations.
 We’re also committed to making sure that our programming and events serve the community and, more broadly, all of Portland.
 This will mean continuing to evolve our programming, events, and fundraising strategies.
 If the future of The Old Church matters to you, please consider becoming a member.
 And we hope that you’ll continue to attend events and tell your friends about us – that’s what keeps The Old Church going strong!